Ryunhwan/Petbe/README.md

 ```
 And save the file use `control + x`(Nano editor save key)
 ```
-sudo reboot                                Save and reboot
+sudo reboot                                save and reboot
 ```